sara-harder/recipe_book/README.md

 Stretch Goals:

 Have the ingredients follow along with the directions.
 When the user clicks a direction, the ingredients jump next to it, and highlight the ingredients needed for the direction

-Change the ingredient units from metric to imperial and back Change the number of portions
+Change the ingredient units from metric to imperial and back

+Change the number of portions

-Checkbox to filter items by seasonal vegetables only Add recipes into multiple categories, so you can find it anywhere you think of (including vegan, vegetarian, and gluten free) Search for recipes
+Checkbox to filter items by seasonal vegetables only

+Add recipes into multiple categories, so you can find it anywhere you think of (including vegan, vegetarian, and gluten free)

+Search for recipes

+Add all ingredients for a recipe to a shopping list (Bring!)

+Coordination with Alexa for adding ingredients (and reading recipes?)